r-rails/test/README.md

-# Welcome to our test repository!!!
+# Welcome to our test repository!

+Make sure you have Postgresql installed on your machine.

 ## First Steps
 1. clone this repo with `git clone https://github.com/r-rails/test.git` to your computer